MARTIMM/raku-mongodb-driver/README.md

       reset-error, list-collections, collection_names
     * Collection.pm6: find-one, drop, count, distinct, insert, update, remove, find-and-modify
+  * There is a need to get a connection from several classes in the package.
+    Normally it can be found by following the references from a collection to the database then onto the connection.
+However, when a cursor is returned from the server, there is no collection involved except for the full collection name.
+Loading the Connection module in Cursor to create a connection directly will endup in a loop in the loading cycle.
+Conclusion is then to create the database object on its own without having a link back to to the connection object.
+Because of this, database() is removed from Connection.
+To create a Database object now only needs a name of the database.
+The Wire class is the only one to send() and receive() so there is the only place to load the Connection class.

   * Some extra multi's are created to set arguments more convenient.
 Fin(), and run-command() now have also List of Pair atrributes instead of